Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team | Founders | Other Members

 - Dark and Troubled Past: Fairy Tail Zero shows she had a rough childhood, losing her parents, having to Work Off the Debt to a cruel guild, and losing the Only Friend she managed to make at the age of 6.
 However, it gets even worse when her attempt to save Yuri's life left her afflicted with the same curse that turned Zeref into the Big Bad, leading her to accidentally kill Yuri's wife and countless others.
 And when she finally thought she and Zeref could have a chance to make things right and fell in love, Zeref finally stole her life by mistake.

 - Dating Catwoman: Mavis is not just a friend, but the ex-lover of the Big Bad Zeref, and still maintains a degree of love and sympathy for him despite all the horrible things he has done.
 That love is what finally allows them both to die.

-- Death of Personality: After she appears to return as Mio, she has a new personality and no recollection of her past life, let alone Zeref, showing that the "Mavis" everyone knows her to be is gone.
+- Death of Personality: After she appears to return as Mio, she has a new personality and can't remember her past life, let alone Zeref, showing that the "Mavis" everyone knows her to be has disappeared.

 - Died Happily Ever After: After she and Zeref depart to the afterlife, Makarov dreams of them running through a field together, happy as can be.

 - Died in Your Arms Tonight: She died in Zeref's arms after they professed their love for each other.
 Though not before they fostered a son together.